Elliot-D-Hill/best-practices/README.md

 But how much testings is enough?
 No matter how many tests you write you will never prove your code will work 100% of the time, but (in a Bayesian sense) you will grow more and more confident that your code behaves as expected as you add more tests.
 Therefore, you should write as many tests as you need to be confident that your code works.
 Sometimes this is a lot of tests.
 Sometimes this is no tests.

-That amount of tests should scale with how catastrophic failure is; NASA needs to write more tests than you do.
+Rule of thumb: the amount of tests should scale with how catastrophic failure is; NASA needs to write more tests than you do.

 - "Happy path" testing: well formatted input, expected output
 - "Sad path" testing: tests if your code handle errors or unexpected input gracefully
 - Edge cases: tests uncommon (though still valid) input

 ## Style (Warning: you have entered the Opinion Zone)

 ### Prefer simple to clever code

-There is always a temptation to write abstract, generalized code, but for most tasks, the correctness of the program is more important than it's design .
-Simple code is easier to read, write, modify, and, validate than clever code, therefore prefer simple code.
+There is always a temptation to write abstract, generalized code, but for most tasks, the correctness of the program is more important than it's design.
+Simple code is easier to read, write, modify, and, validate than clever code.
+Therefore, prefer simple code.
 That being said, sometimes clever code is also simpler, so it often comes down to a judgment call.

 ```python
 # Here is a case where it's not clear if clever or simple is better since the clever solution is also rather simple
 def clever_factorial(n):
     return 1 if n == 0 else n * clever_factorial(n - 1)